ggandor/leap.nvim/README.md

 ### Lazy loading

-...is all the rage now, but doing it manually or via some plugin manager is completely redundant (that is, _not_ necessary), as Leap lazy-loads itself on the first actual invocation of the `leap` function.
+...is all the rage now, but doing it manually or via some plugin manager is completely redundant, as Leap takes care of it itself.
+Nothing unnecessary is loaded until you actually trigger a motion.

 ## Usage